 Working Stiff Partners, LLC v.
 City of Portsmouth

 On September 27, 2019, the Supreme Court released its decision in Working Stiff Partners, LLC v.
 City of Portsmouth affirming the Rockingham County Superior Court’s holding that short-term rentals are not permitted in the zoning district of the property central to the matter.

-In this case, property owner Working Stiff Partners, LLC (also referred to as “property owner”) owned a four-bedroom house on Lincoln Avenue in Portsmouth, which was not occupied by any individual(s) as a primary residence.
-In order to generate revenue, the property owner commenced renovations on the property with the intent of renting in a short-term capacity on Airbnb.
+In this case, property owner Working Stiff Partners, LLC (also referred to as “property owner”) owned a four-bedroom house on Lincoln Avenue in Portsmouth.
+The house was not occupied by any individual(s) as a primary residence.
+In order to generate revenue, the property owner commenced renovations on the property.
+The intent was to rent it out in a short-term capacity on Airbnb.
 Despite outreach from the City of Portsmouth and code enforcement officer, the property owner did not seek permission or confirmation of appropriate use from the City prior to marketing the property for rent on Airbnb.
-Ultimately, the City issued a cease and desist order to the property owner, citing a violation of zoning provisions as the basis.
+Ultimately, the City issued a cease and desist order to the property owner.
+The City cited a violation of zoning provisions as the basis.